HCC at a Glance

 Note: The Pay for College web page offers information to help determine an approximation of the expected costs and available options for payment.

-Forty-eight percent (48%) of fall 2016 credit students have received financial aid during their time at HCC.
+Forty-nine percent (49%) of fall 2017 credit students have received financial aid during their time at HCC.

 For further details, view the HCC Databook maintained by HCC's Office of Planning, Research, and Organizational Development (PROD).